Vandendriessche elated, ready to go to work for Ward 2

 “I really appreciate that as well, that was wonderful.”

-The next municipal election is October 2022, but for now Vandendriessche is only focusing on the task at hand.
+The next municipal election is October 2022, but for now she said her focus is on the task at hand.

 “I think for now I have to get in there, I have to do my job, I have to see how things are working out, but you don’t go this far without thinking about 2022.”